User environment and interface#

 While all hubs come with a default environment, it is possible to create a custom user environment for the hub.
 Here are a few ways that you can do this.

-Our hubs use docker images to enable a reproducible software environment for all users on the hub.
-You can build and bring your own docker image to the hub, which allows you full control over your software environment.
+Our hubs use software containers to enable a reproducible software environment for all users on the hub.
+You can build and bring your own image to the hub, which allows you full control over your software environment.

 Temporarily install packages for a session#